Print Page | Contact Us | Sign In | Register

 Virtual Event Kick Off – We will offer orientation of priority issues, “hot topic” information to leave with your legislators, and tips for talking to your legislator.
 A couple legislators will also be invited to join us.

-Meet with your State Senators and Representatives – Following the hearing, MHCA staff will be available to answer questions and guide you to your meetings.
+Meet at Freeman Office Building – Pick up packets and name tags.
+MHCA staff will be available to answer questions and guide you to your meetings.

 Register Here!